tnt10128/HWIDKit/readme.md

 ```
 implementation 'com.github.TNT10128:HWIDKit:1.0.0'
 ```
-Replace 1.0.0 with the latest version in the Releases section.
+Replace 1.0.0 with the latest stable version in the Releases section.

-### Maven
+### 🪶 Maven

 Add the following repository to your `pom.xml` file:
 ```